-General information for people with inherited PALB2 mutations
+General information for people with inherited mutations

-People diagnosed with a PALB2 mutation who have been diagnosed with cancer may qualify for specific treatment or clinical trials.
-Visit the Cancer Treatment section for more information about clinical trials for people with a PALB2 mutation.
+People diagnosed with a mutation who have been diagnosed with cancer may qualify for specific treatment or clinical trials.
+Visit the Cancer Treatment section for more information about clinical trials for people with a mutation.

-Inheriting a PALB2 mutation from both parents can cause Fanconi anemia.
+Inheriting a mutation from both parents can cause Fanconi anemia.
 See our Other Considerations section for more information about this disorder.

-- Register for the FORCE Message Boards to connect with others who share your situation.
-Once you register, you can post on the Share Your Mutation board to connect with other people who carry a PALB2 mutation.
+- Our Message Boards allow people to connect with others who share their situation.
+Once registered, you can post on the Diagnosed With Cancer board to connect with other people who have been diagnosed.

-- FORCE's Peer Navigation Program will match you with a volunteer who shares your mutation and situation and provide you with a free resource guide.
+- Our Peer Navigation Program will match you with a volunteer who shares your mutation and situation.

 - Our moderated, private Facebook group allows you to connect with other community members 24/7.